varneberg/varneberg.github.io/Cheat_Sheets/INF226/INF226_Cheat_Sheet.md

 - Secret value placed on the stack every time program is started
 - When function returns the value, checks if return pointer has been modified
-- If modified, program exits immeadiately
+- If modified, program exits immediately

 #### Address Space Layout Randomisation(ASLR)

 - Practise of randomising the layout when allocating memory in the system
 - Makes it more difficult, because attacker must guess the location of functions and libraries

-#### W^X(Write XOR Executeable)
+#### W^X(Write XOR Executable)

 - Memory allocations gives the memory different properties

   - Writeable
-  - Executeable
+  - Executable

-- OS enfoces that writeable memory cannot be executeable
+- OS enforces that writeable memory cannot be executable
   - Prevents loading shell code in writeable buffers
   - Does not prevent ROP

-#### Best Practieses to Avoid Buffer Overflow
+#### Best Practises to Avoid Buffer Overflow

 - Use memory-safe languages
 - Use memory-safe abstractions in unsafe languages(e.g vectors and smart pointers in C++)